jackspyrow/hello-world/README.md

 # hello-world
 beginners rep
-This will be written in edit 1 branch I believe
+This will be written again

+pulling request seems to be  bit confusing at one go , will make these edits & check what is the difference